visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 :::

-On the surface the `dialogProvider` provides two methods:
+On the surface the `dialogProvider` offers two methods:

-- `open` this will be used inside our views to open a new dialog
+- `open` will be used inside our views to open a new dialog
-- `subscribe` this will be used inside our `DialogWrapper` to get notified about opening a new dialog
+- `subscribe` will be used inside the `DialogWrapper` to get notified about opening a new dialog

 ## 🧱 Creating the Dialog Wrapper